Facebook Pixel ICM Photography: A Guide to Intentional Camera Movement

 A guide to intentional camera movement photos

-If you’re tired of capturing the same old static images and crave a dash of creativity, then intentional camera movement photography is about to become your new best friend.
+If you’re tired of capturing the same old static images and are looking to re-energize yourself with a dash of creativity, then I highly recommend intentional camera movement photography.

 What is ICM photography?